gupta-ankit/gupta-ankit.github.io/_posts/2017-09-14-replacing-dual-boot-with-bash-on-windows.md

 date: 2017-09-14T10:12:09+00:00
 layout: post
 author: Ankit Gupta
-tags: windows, dual-boot, bash-on-windows
+tags: windows dual-boot bash-on-windows review wsl
-categories:
-  - Software Review
-tags:
-  - dual-boot
-  - WSL
-  - bash
 excerpt: You no longer need to setup dual-boot for using Linux on Windows laptop with the introduction of the Windows Subsytem for Linux (WSL)
 ---